parke/lush/readme.txt

 immediately prior to execution of the command.
 This collapse only happens once, and it happens automatically.

+The value of each environment variable is assumed to be fully expanded.
+Consequently, when an environment variable is referenced during an expansion, all '$' characters in the value of the environment variable will be replaced with '$$' to prevent re-expansion of an already fully expanded value.

 Note that an error will be raised if you tail call a function that expands one or more of its arguments.
 A tail call removes the parent function from the stack.
 This makes it impossible for expand() to find the required locals and _ENV.
-(Thankfully, Lua does remember that a tail call occurred.
-Therefore, expand() can at least detect that a tail call occured and consequently raise an error.
+(Thankfully, Lua does remember *that* a tail call occurred.
+Therefore, expand() can at least detect the a tail call occured and appropirately raise an error.
 If tail calls were undetectable, the tail call would silently cause an incorrect expansion.)